 Method #2: Hide a slide in PowerPoint via the Slide Show tab

-The second option is viable when you are recording or rehearsing your presentation via the Slide Show tab, as it’s one of the available options in this Ribbon’s menu.
+The second option to hide a PowerPoint slide is viable when you are recording or rehearsing your presentation via the Slide Show tab, as it’s one of the available options in this Ribbon’s menu.

 Start by selecting the slide you desire to hide.
 Switch to the Slide Show tab.
 In there, click on Hide Slide.